tinkandboo/terraform-task/README.md

 sh ./destroy_remote.sh

 TODO!!!!!!
-1) work out how to delete LB target group created by AWS lB controller so tidy destroy can occur.
-Looks like will need to search specific tags and delete as a workaround
 2) output DNS address for LB endpoint to 2048 URL used to access game via terraform outputs rather than using kubectl
 3) with time would have liked to have run all this in a jenkinsfile with terraform client running in docker
 4) fix intermitent issue reported below (rerunning terraform apply works)